HORSE-EU-Project/DEME/DEME-MOCKUP/README.md

 ## Step5: Call GET/detection or POST/estimate APIs (port 8091)
 ### GET/detection
-Depending on the DEME-mockup configuration DEME-mockup  will return the accuracy of an attach for each nodes
+Depending on the DEME-mockup configuration DEME-mockup  will return the accuracy of an attach for each instance

 example: curl detection command:
 ```curl -X GET http://localhost:8091/detection```